-This was also shown to be the case at the fort wall of Sainte Suzanne in France for which Smith and Vernioles (1997) used Raman spectroscopy to confirm cristobalite.
+Cristobalite was also detected in samples from the fort wall of Sainte Suzanne in France by Smith and Vernioles (1997) using Raman spectroscopy.
 For these authors, the presence of cristobalite was indicative of vitrification temperatures up to or in excess of the thermodynamically stable formation temperature for cristobalite of 1470 °C. While they admit that cristobalite has been shown to exist in a metastable form below this stability field, they conclude that these high temperatures have potential implications for the thermal technology available to Iron Age fort-builders or attackers.